-- Ensure that child safety is a regular agenda item at school council meetings - Consider the diversity of all children, including (but not limited to) the needs of Aboriginal and Torres Strait Islander children, children from culturally and linguistically diverse backgrounds, children with disabilities, and children who are vulnerable, when making decisions regarding the Child Safe Standards - Undertake annual guidance and training on child safety, such as the Child Safe Standards School Council Training PowerPoint. - Approve the Child Safety Code of Conduct to the extent that it applies to school council employees and members, and if updated, note the new document in its school council meeting minutes - When hiring employees, ensure that selection, supervision and management practices are child safe (unless delegated to the principal).
+- Consider the diversity of all children, including (but not limited to) the needs of Aboriginal and Torres Strait Islander children, children from culturally and linguistically diverse backgrounds, children with disabilities, and children who are vulnerable, when making decisions regarding the Child Safe Standards - Undertake annual guidance and training on child safety, such as the Child Safe Standards School Council Training PowerPoint. - Approve the Child Safety Code of Conduct to the extent that it applies to school council employees and members, and if updated, note the new document in its school council meeting minutes - When hiring employees, ensure that selection, supervision and management practices are child safe (unless delegated to the principal). - The assistant principal has been appointed as the Child Safety Officer.